The Last Pool and Other Stories

 The Last Pool and Other Stories is a 1950 collection of short stories by the English author Patrick O'Brian.
-It was his first published book under that name (though he had published several works under his birth name Patrick Russ as a teenager).
+It was his first published book under that name (though he had published several works as a teenager under his birth name Patrick Russ).
 The thirteen stories are largely about rural experiences, focusing on hunting, shooting and fishing.
 Published by Secker and Warburg, the collection included several stories that would later be republished in The Walker and other stories.
 The collection was both a critical and financial success for O'Brian.

 Contents

 The collection includes the following stories: